kontex-neuro/ThorVision/docs/docs/index.md

 * Windows

 /// note | Note
-Support for macOS and Ubuntu (coming soon)
+Support for macOS and Ubuntu is in development (coming soon)
 ///